joanvelja/Confidently_Exiting/README_Matteo.md

 The codebase handles automatically model and dataset downloading.
 Beware of this when running the code for the first time!

+## Models
+We use t5-large as base model for our experiments.
+The code implementation is available in [models/deploying_t5](src/models/deploying_t5.py).

 ## Evaluation
 We perform evaluation experiments on one summarization and one question answering task.